 The ATO advises that your application, once lodged with all necessary supporting documentation, should be processed within 28 days, but the process could take longer in certain cases.
 If you do not receive a response from your fund(s) after 28 days, it could be a good idea to contact them.

-If your application is successful, your DASP will be paid in one of the following ways:
+If your application is successful, the ATO indicates your DASP will generally be paid in one of the following ways: